GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

-      the blocking call hangs indefinitely, the injected exception will never fire.** In that case the ``interrupt-timeout`` grace window will expire and the daemon process will be restarted via the existing fallback, taking the wedged request down with it.
+      the blocking call hangs indefinitely, the injected exception will never fire.** In that case the ``interrupt-timeout`` grace window will expire and the daemon process will be restarted via the ``graceful-timeout`` / ``shutdown-timeout`` fallback, taking
+      the wedged request down with it.
 For user-visible per-request deadlines on external calls, prefer explicit application-level timeouts on the client itself (HTTP client read timeouts, database statement timeouts, etc.) — those bound the blocking call, which then lets ``interrupt-timeout`` do its job cleanly.

     * **Thread blocked in a C extension that holds the GIL**: the injection cannot even reach the thread, and no other Python thread can run either.
 This is what ``deadlock-timeout`` exists for.

+    When multiple threads wedge in quick succession each gets its own injection on its own grace timer (carried per-thread, not per process).
+The first injection grace to expire arms ``graceful-timeout``; sibling injections continue to tick on their own threads and may still unwind cleanly during the graceful window, in which case those threads free up and the drain check progresses.

     The ``threads=0`` managed-process mode is unaffected — it has no requests and no per-thread timers.